 These visas must be obtained at consulates or embassies in person and include the following types:

 - Visitor Visa for Medical Treatment: If you are a U.S. citizen who wants medical advice or treatment in New Zealand you may be eligible for a Visitor Visa for Medical Treatment.

 - Student Visa: This visa is intended for foreigners wishing to study in New Zealand for more than 90 days.
 It also allows students to work part-time under certain regulations during their studies.
 If the holder of a student visa wishes to remain in the country after completing his studies, he/she must apply for another visa.

-- Family visas: These visas allow members of the same family unit to meet or visit in New Zealand.
+- Family visas: These visas allow members of the same family unit to meet in New Zealand.
 There are more than 20 types of family visas for New Zealand and the nature of the relationship between applicants will determine the most convenient type of visa.

 Where should I stay when visiting New Zealand?

-Here are some accommodation tips for beginners:
+Here are some accommodation tips:

 Auckland and Wellington are the two safest options for setting up a "base camp" for any trip to New Zealand.
 Auckland is New Zealand's largest and most vibrant city.
 Wellington is the capital and its location allows visitors to easily travel to the southern island, which has the most beautiful parts of the archipelago.